digitalbydesign/AzureNetworkWatcherNSGFlowLogsConnector/README.md

-# Deploy an Azure Function using an ARM template
+# Azure Function ARM Template for NSG Flow Log Ingestion

 The NwNSGGlowLogs branch contains a working version of the deployment template, tailored for a real version of a function that transmits Azure Network Watcher NSG Flow Logs to EventHub.